 Perhaps your business has an amazing backstory, or your value proposition is based around an experience – like cooking, reading, or quality family time.
 If that’s the case, an introductory video may be the strategy for you.

-By the end of the video, you have a strong idea of what to expect from this brand.
-Moreover, this video is under 2 minutes long, establishing an easy time commitment for viewers.
+By the end of the video, you have a strong idea of what to expect from Adults & Crafts.
+Moreover, this video is barely over a minute long, establishing an easy time commitment for viewers.

 Think of these as a movie preview, but for your box.
 They usually don’t involve any interviews or voiceover (like the introductory video), nor do they concern the unboxing experience.
 Instead, you get a sense of the behind-the-scenes work that goes into such an amazing, well-curated box: the process of making, curating, or putting together each month’s collection of goods.
 Trailers are especially good for boxes with an element of craftedness, like artisanal or handmade products.

-Both of these boxes specialize in handcrafted, personalized goods, so they are excellent examples of the trailer video.
+Standard Dispatch specializes in handcrafted, personalized goods, so it’s an excellent example of the trailer video.
 Instead of using voiceover, they gravitate to cheerful, spunky music and a well-produced series of shots to reflect the quality of their custom-made products.

 Let’s say your subscription box provides an experience, but it requires a certain understanding or skill set to fully enjoy that experience.
 (Looking at you, Arts & Crafts.)
 You wouldn’t want subscribers to come away disappointed because they didn’t understand how to use the products in your box!
 So it only makes sense, really, to set up a branded YouTube channel for tutorials.